“take up this proverb against the [god]-king of Bab-ylon / Gate of the [plural] gods / elohim…

 -

+Clay tablets inscribed with hymns and administrative records provide insight into the temple’s functions combining political, religious and economic institutions.
 A significant role of the king-priest was to provide salvation, which was often accompanied by the words, “Fear not!”
 The greatest fear was the dread of perpetual thirst and hunger in hell in the afterlife.
-So the king-priest of the pagan god led religious rites to obtain the underworld’s gods’ favor in exchange for improved after-life conditions, although still as a bodiless soul underground.
+So the king-priest of the pagan god led religious rites by human worshippers to serve the underworld’s gods’ needs in exchange for the worshippers’ improved after-life conditions, although still as a bodiless soul underground.

 As you read the following account, keep in mind that the ancient Sumerian religious documents were carried forward as “the learning and the tongue of the Chaldeans” (Daniel 1:4) to subsequent nations.